 |

-Based on documentation review and interview, it was determined the facility failed to maintain the emergency generator, affecting the entire facility.
+Based on observation and interview, it was determined the facility failed to ensure corridor doors were maintained to resist the passage of smoke, affecting one of five levels.

 Findings include:

-Exit Interview with the Administrator and Maintenance Director on June 5, 2024, at 1:15 p.m., confirmed the missing documentation.
+Exit Interview with the V.P. of Facilities and the Maintenance Director on April 28, 2025, at 12:00 p.m., confirmed corridor door penetrations.

 This provider submits the following plan of correction in good faith and to comply with Federal Law.
 This plan is not an admission of wrongdoing, nor does it reflect agreement with the facts and conclusions stated in the statement of deficiencies.